realplatanopapi/mariopabon.com/_posts/2016-07-25-make-your-site-work-offline-with-service-worker.md

 ## Retrieving assets from the cache

-In order for our site to actually work offline, we have to tell the browser to fetch items from the cache whenever there is a network error (e.g., while offline).
+In order for our site to actually work offline, we need to tell the browser to fetch items from the cache whenever there is a network error (e.g., while offline).

 The code to implement this is surprisingly simple: